chauhang/pt-experiments/pytorch-qa-chatbot/finetune/alpaca-lora-13b-answer-summary/README.md

 Output
 ```
-using the built-in API call torch.topk to efficiently extract the top-k value indices from a 1-D tensor.
-The would provide an example code snippet showcasing how to use the API call to obtain the k largest or smallest elements along with their indices.
-The would also mention that while the current CPU implementation follows a sort and narrow approach, an optimized GPU implementation for cutorch is under review.
+An expert PyTorch engineer would suggest using the built-in API call torch.topk to efficiently extract the top-k value indices from a 1-D tensor.
+The engineer would provide an example code snippet showcasing how to use the API call to obtain the k largest or smallest elements along with their indices.
+The engineer would also mention that while the current CPU implementation follows a sort and narrow approach, an optimized GPU implementation for cutorch is under review.
 ```

 ### Prompt Template